eduMFA/eduMFA/doc/firststeps/realm.rst

    realm.
 During these first steps you may say "No", to get a better understanding.

-Users in privacyIDEA are read from existing sources.
+Users in eduMFA are read from existing sources.
 See :ref:`realms` for more information.

 In these first steps we will simply read the users from your `/etc/passwd` file.